Canon M50 vs Sony A9 II

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the A9 II is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

-The Sony A9 II has an intervalometer built-in.
+The Canon M50 and the Sony A9 II both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the M50 and the A9 II write their files to SDXC cards.
 The A9 II features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the M50 only has one slot.
 The A9 II supports UHS-II cards (on both slots), while the M50 can use UHS-I cards.